cyrus-and/chrome-remote-interface/README.md

   numeric index of a tab.
 Defaults to a function which returns the currently active tab (`function (tabs) { return 0; }`);
 - `protocol`: [Remote Debugging Protocol][rdb] descriptor object.
-Defaults to use the protocol chosen according to the `fallback` option;
+Defaults to use the protocol chosen according to the `remote` option;
-- `fallback`: a boolean indicating whether the protocol must be fetched *remotely* or if the fallback local version must be used.
+- `remote`: a boolean indicating whether the protocol must be fetched *remotely* or if the local version must be used.
 It has not effect if the `protocol` option is set.
 Defaults to `false`.

 `callback` is a listener automatically added to the `connect` event of the returned `EventEmitter`; when `callback` is omitted a `Promise` object is